 b.
 David F. Partlett (Emory) – Christianity and Tort Duties

 c.
 Nathan B. Oman (William and Mary) – Christianity’s Quarrel with Civil Recourse Theory

 d.
 Robert F. Cochran, Jr. (Pepperdine) - Tort Law and Intermediate Communities: Catholic and Calvinist Theories

-Robert F. Cochran Jr. is Louis D. Brandeis Professor of Law, Caruso School of Law, Pepperdine University, USA, and Senior Fellow, Center for Advanced Studies in Culture, University of Virginia, USA.
+Robert F. Cochran, Jr. is Louis D. Brandeis Professor of Law, Pepperdine University Caruso School of Law and Senior Fellow, Institute for Advanced Studies in Culture, University of Virginia, USA.

-Michael P. Moreland is University Professor of Law and Religion and Director of the Eleanor H. McCullen Center for Law, Religion and Public Policy, Villanova University, USA.
+Michael P. Moreland is University Professor of Law and Religion and Director of the Eleanor H. McCullen Center for Law, Religion and Public Policy, Villanova University Charles Widger School of Law, USA.